 - Header Information: Defines subtitle styles and metadata (e.g., resolution, font).

-- Events Section: Contains the timeline and specific subtitle content, supports effects.
+- Events Section: Contains the timeline and specific subtitle content, supporting special effects.

 - Requirements: